Xzese/Instagram-API/README.md

 The generated token is short-lived and may expire after a certain period.
 To ensure continuous functionality, the code utilizes the short-lived token to obtain a long-lived token from the Facebook Graph API, which lasts for 60 days.

 For detailed instructions on generating and using access tokens, refer to the Facebook Graph API documentation.

+## Navigation Icons

+The application utilizes three image assets for navigation icons:

+- **Camera**: Represents the Instagram screen.
+- **Clock**: Represents the time screen.
+- **Weather**: Represents the weather screen.

+These icons enhance the user experience by providing visual cues for navigating between different screens.